 The wings taste a little bit spicy and I have to take a look at the label again.
 It doesn’t say anything about the flavor.
 I could have enjoyed the moment since the wings are my first vegetarian food resembling chicken nuggets if only I can tolerate spicy food.

 What I enjoyed the most in my quest for vegetarian food in Calgary are the mixed dried fruits and nuts.
 The Quaker Original Oatmeal, my favorite breakfast, tastes even better when I add the mixed dried fruits and nuts for my breakfast or lunch.
 I feel much full with just few spoonfuls.

 Before I converted to vegetarianism, I loved drinking soy beverages.
-So the only issue now is choosing he flavor among my favorites: almond, coconut, and plain.
+So the only issue now is choosing the flavor; among my favorites are almond, coconut, and plain.
 To my surprise the coconut soy beverage tasted sweet.
 At least, I have many choices and decisions to make.

-My next quest will lead me to other grocery stores like Walmart.
+My next quest will lead me to other grocery stores like Walmart, Safeway, Co-op, Community Natural Foods, and Planet Organic.
 I wonder what else I can buy that would add up to my list of vegetarian foods.

 Do you have any favorite vegetarian store or grocery store?